The tempered disk and the tempered cohomology: Tempered tubes: towards a tempered convergent cohomology

+where the quotient is computed in the category of complete bornological algebras.
+We will denote the tempered tube of $X$ in ${\hat P}$ by $\temptube{X}{\hat P}$. \end{dfn}

-In the next sections we will prove (at least in some particular cases) that the definition does not depend on the choice of the $f_i$'s and their liftings and that it determines an open subset of the topological space $\goth{S}(A_K)$ and hence an open derived subanalytic space of the affinoid space ${\rm {Sp}}(A_K)$.
+In the next sections we will prove, under suitable hypotheses, that the definition does not depend on the choice of the $f_i$'s and their liftings.
+We will also show that it determines an open subset of the topological space $\goth{S}(A_K)$.
+This latter space contains the usual opens of the classical analytic space associated with $\operatorname{Sp}(A_K)$, see \cite{BenKre}.